prommis/prommis/docs/getting_started.md

 This page gets you started with the PrOMMiS Python package.

-It depends on the [IDAES](https://idaes-pse.readthedocs.io/en/stable/) and [WaterTAP](https://watertap.readthedocs.io/en/stable/) Python packages, which means that these will be automatically installed as part of its installation.

 ## Install PrOMMiS

 PrOMMiS is distributed as a Python package, so can be installed through Python's standard tool, `pip`.
 These instructions assume you can run commands from a Mac OSX, Linux, or Windows Powershell terminal.

+Installation includes [IDAES](https://idaes-pse.readthedocs.io/en/stable/) and [WaterTAP](https://watertap.readthedocs.io/en/stable/) dependencies automatically.

 ### Create Python environment (optional)